 Companies like SimpleTexting do that by using something called a wireless carrier lookup.
-We utilize this service for every new number added to the system (once a number is added it’s automatically stored).
+We use this service for every new number added to the system (once a number is added, it’s automatically stored).

-So, in a one sentence summary: to send messages through a text marketing platform, a carrier ID must be included, and the only way to get a carrier ID is by using a wireless carrier lookup.
+To summarize: to send messages through a text marketing platform, a carrier ID must be included for text messaging compliance, and the only way to get a carrier ID is by using a wireless carrier lookup.

 In this case, the message would actually come with a carrier ID, although it’s not something you would see without digging for it.

-Either way, as you’ll see, a carrier ID will always serve as the way we confirm that a phone number is on the right wireless carrier.
+Either way, a carrier ID will always serve as the way we confirm that a phone number is on the right wireless carrier.